-A Secular Humanist's Take on The Benedict Option
+A Secular Humanist's Critique Of The Benedict Option

 The Benedict Option Summarized

 It is not uncommon for those of us out of step with the times to sink into a funk about the state of the world.
 Some of this stems from seeing all the endless evils people have committed against each other.
 How can we conclude other than by admitting just how fragile this whole civilization thing is?

 Depending on what I'm reading at the moment, I'm constantly being bombarded by doomsayers proclaiming that the end is nigh.
 Perhaps we are on the cusp of ecological disaster.
 Maybe we are about to be overrun by illegal immigrants bent on destroying our 'traditional way of life.'
 Others say we may be destroyed by a super-intelligent AI unless our democracy first descends into fascism, communism, or some other -ism.
 Maybe it will be secular humanism and its bastard child, post-modernism (so many -isms!), that leave us a society of spiritually deadened hedonists.

 This last worry is where we find Rod Dreher in his book The Benedict Option.
 This may be surprising coming from a 'secular nihilist' like me, but there are some points he makes that have merit.
 I will discuss those agreements first before getting to my criticism of Dreher's book.

 The premise of The Benedict Option is that traditional Christianity has lost the culture wars and must come to terms with this unpleasant fact.

 "Today we can see that we've lost on every front and that the swift and relentless currents of secularism have overwhelmed our flimsy barriers.
 Hostile secular nihilism has won the day in our nation's government, and the culture has turned powerfully against traditional Christians.
 We tell ourselves that these developments have been imposed by a liberal elite, because we find the truth intolerable: The American people, either actively or passively, approve."